 \begin{proof} See \cite[Proposition 4.13]{ReehTransferCharacteristicIdempotentFS}. \end{proof} This result motivates the following definition. \begin{defn} We say that a ring $\R$ is $p$\textbf{-local }if all integer primes other than $p$ are invertible in $\R$. \end{defn}

 \begin{rem} The definition of $p$-local ring does not specify if $p$ is invertible or not.
 This distinction will not be relevant towards the results shown in this paper.
 It is however worth noting that, if $\R$ is a field of characteristic $0$, then arguments analogous to those of \cite[Theorem 9.1]{ThevenazWebb1989SimpleMackeyFunctors} can be used in order to prove that $\muFR$ is a semisimple $\R$-algebra.
-The exact condition is in fact for $\R$to be a field where $\Aut_{\F}\left(H\right)$ is invertible for every $H\le S$. \end{rem}
+The exact condition is in fact for $\R$ to be a field where $\left|\Aut_{\F}\left(H\right)\right|$ is invertible for every $H\le S$. \end{rem}

-Before proceeding let us recall exactly how the embedding of the Burnside ring of a finite group $G$ into the center of the Mackey algebra is defined.
-Let $G$ be a finite groups and let $\R$ be a commutative ring, \cite[Proposition 9.2]{StructureMackeyFunctors} describes the above mentioned embedding as the map that, for every $H\le G$, sends the isomorphism class $\overline{G/H}$ of the transitive $G$-set $G/H$ to
+Before proceeding let us recall exactly how the Burnside ring of a finite group $G$ embeds into the center of the Mackey algebra.
+Let $G$ be a finite group and let $\R$ be a commutative ring, \cite[Proposition 9.2]{StructureMackeyFunctors} describes the above mentioned embedding as the map that, for every $H\le G$, sends the isomorphism class $\overline{G/H}$ of the transitive $G$-set $G/H$ to